hwdsl2/docker-whisper-live/README.md

 ## Using with other AI services

-The [WhisperLive (real-time STT)](https://github.com/hwdsl2/docker-whisper-live), [Whisper (batch STT)](https://github.com/hwdsl2/docker-whisper), [Embeddings](https://github.com/hwdsl2/docker-embeddings), [LiteLLM](https://github.com/hwdsl2/docker-litellm), and [Kokoro (TTS)](https://github.com/hwdsl2/docker-kokoro) images can be combined to build a complete, private AI stack on your own server — from live voice I/O to RAG-powered question answering.
+The [WhisperLive (real-time STT)](https://github.com/hwdsl2/docker-whisper-live), [Embeddings](https://github.com/hwdsl2/docker-embeddings), [LiteLLM](https://github.com/hwdsl2/docker-litellm), and [Kokoro (TTS)](https://github.com/hwdsl2/docker-kokoro) images can be combined to build a complete, private AI stack on your own server — from live voice I/O to RAG-powered question answering.
 All these services run fully locally.
 When using LiteLLM with external providers (e.g., OpenAI, Anthropic), your data will be sent to those providers.

 ```mermaid
 graph LR